Religious & Social Issues

 - Are Girl Scouts told what to think or do by the national or international organization?
 NO

 For more information surrounding these and other issues, please review Questions & Answers Concerning Girl Scouts (PDF).

 Girl Scouts and Religion:

-For over 100 years, Girl Scouts has been an inclusive, all girls organization promoting respect for girls.
+For over 100 years, Girl Scouts has been an inclusive, all-girl organization promoting respect for girls.
 Girls of all faiths and backgrounds are welcome as long as they agree to abide by the Girl Scout Promise and Law.
 While members probably have a wide range of political beliefs, Girl Scout activities are strictly non-political.
 No adult may discuss sensitive issues with a girl without specific written permission from her parents/guardians.

 This campaign of misinformation has also raised concerns about Girl Scouting and its relationship to the church, specifically Catholic teachings and beliefs.
 Girl Scouts has relationships with over 60 major Christian denominations and major religions, including a partnership with the Roman Catholic Church that extends over 100 years.
 Girl Scouts works closely with the Catholic Church, both locally and nationally, to ensure that Girl Scouting continues to be a positive and beneficial experience for girls of the Catholic faith.

-For more information, please find the following statements and FAQs regarding Girl Scouts of the USA, GSSEM and the Catholic Church:
+For more information, please see the following statements and FAQs regarding Girl Scouts of the USA, GSSEM, and the Catholic Church:

 Girl Scouts of the USA